golioth/docs/docs/reference/goliothctl/goliothctl_project.md

 ### Examples

 ```
+# Create a new project
+> goliothctl project create my-project

+# Update the project's name
+> goliothctl project update formally-known-as-my-project

+# Delete the current project
+> goliothctl project delete

-You can change the current project using the command:
+# Set the current project to something else (project ID is not the same as project name)
-$ goliothctl config set projectId <project-id>
+> goliothctl config set projectId <project-id>
 ```

 ### Options